warrior-rockk/timmy-time-adventure/dev/Performance.md

 Not difference using fixed point, floats or double

+## Blit back tiles instead draw_sprite
 Reducing time with blit not front tiles and deltaTime adjustement makes game playable.
 Continue optimizing the code to reduce ms processing

+## No debug traces
 Boost performance on release version

+## Minimal collision points to simple entities
+Only the player needs all collision points.
+Testing this:
+- 20,5ms  min collision points
+- 24,4ms  all collision points